wilvk/githubdl/README.md

 # Usage (from the commandline):

-Firstly, get a Github token from the Github console and set it as the environment variable `GIT_TOKEN`.
+With your Github token from the Github console and set it as the environment variable `GIT_TOKEN`.

 ## Single file: